{

 Step 4: Applying the Finishing Coat

-In Summary:
+Summary:

-3. Sand with 180 grit sandpaper.
+3. Sand with 180-grit sandpaper.

-6. Apply finish coat; wipe on and off, and let it dry for 12-24 hours.
+6. Apply first finish coat; wipe on and off, then dry 12–24 hours.

-8. Apply 3rd finish coat; wipe on and off, and let it dry for 12-24 hours.
+8. Apply third finish coat; wipe on and off, then dry 12–24 hours.

 Stained Glass Process – Mission Style